advancedAgritek-BB/coinTrader2.0/README.md

 * **tax_tracking** – CSV export of executed trades.
 * **metrics_enabled**, **metrics_backend**, **metrics_output_file** – cycle metrics output.
 * **testing_mode** – indicates a sandbox environment.

+### Kraken Call Rate Limits

+Kraken allows roughly **1 request per second** with a short burst capacity of about 20 calls every 10 seconds.
+The bot enforces this using an internal `Semaphore` to gate outgoing requests and a small backoff that increases the delay when a call fails.
+Tune these options in `crypto_bot/config.yaml` to stay within the limit:

+* **max_concurrent_tickers** – maximum ticker requests processed in parallel.
+* **max_concurrent_ohlcv** – maximum concurrent OHLCV fetches.
+* **ohlcv_batch_size** – number of symbols loaded per OHLCV batch.

+Start with low values (e.g. 2 tickers and 4 OHLCV requests) and raise them only if you remain under the limit.
+If you notice log messages like `Fetching for 1 symbols` repeating, the semaphore is throttling requests.
+Reduce these settings or the batch size so each cycle completes without hitting the cap.
 ## Exchange Setup for U.S. Users